WANNABY/wanna-virtual-fitting-room-samples/README.md

 ### Save the user's wrist size

 If the user returns to virtual try-on after they already measured their wrist size once, they wouldn't like to have to do it again.
-To save them from the annoyance, store the wrist size after the successful measurement and pass it as `wristsize` query parameter next time you're loading Virtual Fitting Room for the same user.
+To save them from the annoyance, store the wrist size after successful measurement and pass it as `wristsize` query parameter next time you're loading Virtual Fitting Room for the same user.
 To retrieve the wrist size, handle the `WRIST_MEASURED` event from the fitting room and get the `size` it contains.
+The size is an integer number that isn't counted in real-life measurement units but only makes sense for internal use in WANNA SDK.

 ```javascript
 window.addEventListener('message', event => {